 If you do not insist on staying at a Disney World resort hotel during your vacation, the search field for deals and discounts becomes much wider.
 Disney World is the single largest tourist attraction in Orlando, and many hotels and other tourist resources in the area rely on Disney World visitors nearly as much as the official onsite resort hotels do.

-Non-Disney hotels by the hundreds can be found in the Downtown Disney resort area, in the miles between Walt Disney World and the center of Orlando, and throughout the rest of the city’s metropolitan area.
+Non-Disney hotels by the hundreds can be found in the Disney Springs resort area, in the miles between Walt Disney World and the center of Orlando, and throughout the rest of the city’s metropolitan area.
 With competition for tourist dollars so fierce, discounts are easy to find all over the Orlando area.
 Disney hotels are very popular, so Disney has much less incentive to offer bargain basement specials to draw crowds their way.
 In contrast, offsite hotels, rental car companies, and restaurants all have a lot of players in their league and constantly seek ways to distance themselves from the competition.

 It’s difficult to beat the convenience of a Disney World resort hotel, but offsite locations do their best to bridge the gap.
 Most offer free transportation from the airport, just as the Disney World Magical Express buses do.
 Many also provide complimentary shuttles to the Disney World resort theme parks, although the ride is usually somewhat longer than it would be if you were traveling from an onsite resort.